KatanaGraph/katana/CONTRIBUTING.md

 ```

 If you are looking to simplify error handling, if a function returns a
-`galois::Result<void>`, you can define the result and check it in a single if
+`katana::Result<void>`, you can define the result and check it in a single if
 statement:

 ```cpp